 Early in his medical career, Mr. Totten was the recipient of a national lifesaving award from the American Heart Association and was credited with saving the life of a choking victim.
 He also holds Instructor certifications in Basic and Advanced Cardiac Life Support and is a retired Nationally Registered Emergency Medical Technician-Intermediate.

 Drew is a member of the American Bar Association, Vermont Bar Association, Massachusetts Bar Association, National Speakers Association, International Association of Coroners & Medical Examiners, American Association of Legal Nurse Consultants (AALNC), National Alliance of Certified Legal Nurse Consultants (NACLNC), American Heart Association (AHA) Training Center Faculty, Emergency Nurses Association (ENA), the American Nurses Association (ANA), and a former Diplomate of the American Board of Medicolegal Death Investigators (ABMDI).

 Totten holds a Master's degree is Nursing Education from Chamberlain University graduating with "highest distinction."
 He also earned dual Bachelor of Science degrees in Business Administration and Nursing Practice from Southern Vermont College.
-Drew is currently writing his autobiography with anticipated publication in the Spring of 2018.
+Drew is currently writing his autobiography with anticipated publication in the Summer of 2019.